Worlds of Pixar

-Worlds of Pixar is a themed land at Walt Disney Studios Park in Disneyland Paris, France.
+Worlds of Pixar is a themed land at Disney Adventure World in Disneyland Paris, France.
 Dedicated to stories and characters from Pixar Animation Studios, the area was officially introduced in 2021 as a rebranding of the park's existing Pixar-themed attractions and sub-areas.

 Worlds of Pixar encompasses several popular rides, entertainment, and dining locations based on films such as Finding Nemo, Toy Story, Ratatouille, and Cars.
 It was the first of several new zones created during a multi-year expansion plan and park overhaul during the 2020s, aimed at moving the park away from its original studio-backlot theme and more towards story-centric lands.

 History

 When Walt Disney Studios Park opened in 2002, its animation-themed zone (then named Animation Courtyard) did not yet have a unified Pixar land, but this evolved over time.
 In June 2007, the park debuted its first two Pixar attractions as part of a major expansion and renaming of the animation area to "Toon Studio".
 This expansion introduced Crush's Coaster, a spinning indoor roller coaster themed to Finding Nemo, and Cars Quatre Roues Rallye, a Cars-themed spinning ride set at a Radiator Springs service station.
 Both attractions opened on 9 June 2007 and were exclusive to Disneyland Paris at the time.